- Campus Offices

 - Maintain status in good standing throughout four years of education

-- Enter a graduate residency in family medicine
+- Enter a graduate residency in family medicine or general surgery*

 A medical student who wants to apply should submit the following materials to the Office of Student Affairs and Admissions:

 - Application will be posted soon - please check back!